MichaelJCole/evil_kittens/articles/1 Performance Testing Small-Medium sized Web Apps.md

 beeswithmachineguns uses an AMI stored in that region.
 You can run it from anywhere, but you'll have to move/make the AMI.

-b) Make a security group.
+c) Make a security group.

  - Console -> Services dropdown -> EC2 -> Key pairs -> Create Key Pair
  - Name: 'adorable'
  - A .pem will download.
 Put this in .ssh

-c) public security group
+d) public security group

 We need to talk to our bees after making them, so open port 22 for ssh